gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 ### Backup archive permissions

-The backup archives created by GitSwarm (123456_gitswarm_backup.tar) have owner/group `git:git` and `0600` permissions by default.
-This is meant to avoid other system users reading GitSwarm's data.
+The backup archives created by GitSwarm EE (123456_gitswarm_backup.tar) have owner/group `git:git` and `0600` permissions by default.
+This is meant to avoid other system users reading GitSwarm EE's data.
 If you need the backup archives to have different permissions you can use the `archive_permissions` setting.

 ```